kwyse/personal-website/content/posts/hail_hugo.md

 $ nanobox deploy
 ```

-If you now visit your Nanobox portal, you can find a link that takes you to the
+Visit your Nanobox portal and find a link that takes you to the deployed site!
-deployed site!
 Too easy!

 The next logical step is to set up a domain name for your site.
 I use
 [NameCheap](https://www.namecheap.com/) and have been very happy with their
 service.
-They provide a very intuitive dashboard for adding DNS records.
+The prices are competitive and they provide a very intuitive dashboard
+for adding DNS records.

-# Next steps
+## Next steps

 There's **loads** of places we could go from here.
 If you want your site to get
 even marginal traffic, definitely get a domain name for it.
 You'll probably then
-want to look into adding SSL to your site.
+want to look into adding TLS to your site.
 Even if you only serve static
 content, it's always a [good
 idea](https://security.stackexchange.com/questions/142496/which-security-measures-make-sense-for-a-static-web-site)
 to enable it.
-After that, you can check our the depths of [Hugo's
+After that, you can check out the depths of [Hugo's
 documentation](https://gohugo.io/documentation/).
 We've barely scratched the
 surface of what it's capable of.

-This will probably be the the path that I take.
-So far I'm very impressed with
+This will probably be the path that I take.
+I'm impressed with how easy the
+whole experience was, primarily due to the solid documentation and usability of
-how easy this whole experience is.
-Hopefully you'll see more content on here
+Hugo.
+Hopefully you'll see more content on here soon!
-soon!